+leadership skills.

 Strengths Challenges

-□ Disciplined ☐ Need practical application
+☐ Disciplined □ Need practical application

-Analytical Need time to absorb learning material
+☐ Analytical □ Need time to absorb learning

-Learn well with
+☐ Learn well with material

-others Need clear expectations
+others ☐ Need clear expectations

-▼ Team building Abstract or theoretical material
+☐ Team building Abstract or theoretical material

-☐ Methodical igcap Struggle with disorder, lack of structure
+Struggle with disorder, lack of structure

 Focused

 Good with facts, details, memorization

 Recommendations

-The following recommendations are based on your results.
-Consider each and select the ones you think would work best for you.
+The following recommendations are based on your results. best for you.
+Consider each and select the ones you think would work

 For Learning Activities

-- A conscientious, highly motivated student and a hard worker, you are likely to complete your assignments accurately, carefully and on time.
-Make sure you have all the information you need for your schoolwork.
-If you're not entirely clear about something, ask your instructor for detailed instructions. - You need to understand the real-world relevance of your learning material.
-You learn best when material is presented in a logical, straightforward manner and the concepts are factual or concrete in nature.
-If you don't understand how the subject matter is applicable to everyday life, ask for practical explanations and real-life examples. - Meet with your teacher or instructor regularly to talk about your educational progress.
-Explain that you work hard to exceed their expectations and want to ensure you're on the right track in order to meet your career goals.
-If you have concerns about their grading practices, discuss it with them. - You learn well with others, especially when you're in charge of a team or helping others to learn.
-Look for ways to demonstrate your sense of responsibility and engage with others through project work, class discussion, team activities, presentations, competition and group study.
-Practice team building with others, discuss your ideas and explore shared core values, beliefs and interests.
+A conscientious, highly motivated student and a hard w accurately, carefully and on time.
+Make sure you have a entirely clear about something, ask your instructor for o I the information you need for your schoolwork.
+If you're not

+You need to understand the real-world relevance of you presented in a logical, straightforward manner and the understand how the subject matter is applicable to eve examples. concepts are factual or concrete in nature.
+If you don't

+out your educational progress.
+Explain that you work hard to the right track in order to meet your career goals.
+If you have hem.

+demonstrate your sense of responsibility and engage w arge of a team or helping others to learn.
+Look for ways to ith others through project work, class discussion, team Practice team building with others, discuss your ideas and

 For Learning Environments

-- You like to learn in a well-organized, structured environment where you can work together with peers and be responsible for your own schedule and activities.
-Seek out instructors who are clear, capable and fair, particularly those who use real-life examples and practical experiences to explain theory. - Ensure your course selections consist of practical subjects that will be directly of use in your career plans.
-Apply for work-study and internships that will allow you to gain hands-on experience and test your leadership potential in your field of interest. - Outside of class, get involved in campus clubs and organizations, student government, athletics, community service, volunteering and other extracurricular activities where you can demonstrate your competence and practice your leadership skills.
+You like to learn in a well-organized, structured environ responsible for your own schedule and activities.
+Seek of those who use real-life examples and practical experient ut instructors who are clear, capable and fair, particularly

+cts that will be directly of use in your career plans.
+Apply for ands-on experience and test your leadership potential in your

+Outside of class, get involved in campus clubs and organizations, student government, athletics, community service, volunteering and other extracurricular activities where you can demonstrate your competence and practice your clearly defined rules, requirements and standards to follow.